Putin wins another six years at Russia's helm in landslide victory

-Putin’s victory will extend his total time in office to nearly a quarter of a century, until 2024, by which time he will be 71.
+Putin’s victory will take his political dominance of Russia to nearly a quarter of a century, until 2024, by which time he will be 71.
 Only Soviet dictator Josef Stalin ruled for longer.
 Putin has promised to use his new term to beef up Russia’s defenses against the West and to raise living standards.

-In a widely expected outcome, an exit poll by pollster VTsIOM showed Putin, who has dominated the political landscape for the last 18 years, had won 73.9 percent of the vote.
-The Central Election Commission, speaking after almost a third of the votes had been counted, put Putin on 73 percent.
+In a widely expected outcome, the Central Election Commission, with just over 70 percent of the votes counted, announced that Putin, who has dominated the political landscape for the last 18 years, had won 75.9 percent of the vote.

+In a victory speech near Red Square, Putin told a cheering crowd he interpreted the win as a vote of confidence in what he had achieved in tough conditions.

+“It’s very important to maintain this unity.
+We will think about the future of our great Motherland,” said Putin, before leading the crowd in repeated chants of “Russia!”
+He told a meeting of supporters afterwards that difficult times were ahead, but that Russia had a chance to make “a breakthrough.”

 Backed by state TV, the ruling party, and credited with an approval rating around 80 percent, his victory was never in doubt.
-His nearest challenger, Communist Party candidate Pavel Grudinin, got just over 11 percent, according to exit polls, while nationalist Vladimir Zhirinovsky got around 6 percent.
+His nearest challenger, Communist Party candidate Pavel Grudinin, got around 13 percent, according to partial results, while nationalist Vladimir Zhirinovsky got around 6 percent.

 Russia’s Central Election Commission recognized that there were some irregularities, but was likely to dismiss wider criticism and declare the overall result legitimate.

-Putin loyalists said the result was a vindication of his tough stance towards the West.
+The result was a vindication of his tough stance towards the West, Putin loyalists said.

-Valentina Matviyenko, a close Putin ally and speaker of the upper house of parliament, hailed the victory as a moral one over the West.
+Valentina Matviyenko, speaker of the upper house, hailed the victory as a moral one over the West.

 “Our elections have proved once again ... that it’s not possible to manipulate our people,” she said.
 “People came together.
 No other country in the world has such open and transparent elections.”

-The immediate question is if and when opponents like Navalny organize protests, citing fraud, and how large and sustained those protests will be.
+Opposition leader Navalny is expected to call for anti-Putin protests demanding a re-run of an election he says was neither free nor fair.
 A senior opposition politician has warned they could descend into street clashes if police crack down too hard on demonstrators.

 The longer-term question is whether Putin will soften his anti-Western rhetoric now the election is won.